org-roam/org-roam-bibtex/README.md

     (require 'org-ref))
 ```

-If not you don't have a private `org-roam` layer, configure it first, see examples
+If you don't have a private `org-roam` layer, configure it first, see examples
 [here](https://org-roam.discourse.group/t/orb-helm-bibtex-open-notes-wont-create-new-note/690)
 and
 [here](https://www.reddit.com/r/emacs/comments/f6erh0/total_noob_how_do_i_install_orgroam_in_spacemacs/).

+Recent versions of Spacemacs ship with a built-in `org-roam` support, so you
+won't need a private `org-roam` layer.
+You still need a private layer for
+`org-roam-bibtex`.
+Consult Spacemacs documentation on how to create one, or
+use the approach described in the above mentioned resources.

 ### Doom Emacs